jonguttman/PsillyOps/docs/USER_MANUAL.md

 - Progress bar (produced vs. target)
 - Scheduled date
 - Work center (if assigned)
+- Assignee (if assigned)
 - Status tags (Shortage, QC Pending, batch count)

+**Unassigned Orders Queue:**
+The dashboard displays a prominent queue of unassigned production orders for supervisors to review and assign.

+### Setting Up Product Manufacturing

+Before starting production, configure manufacturing details for each product:

+1. Navigate to **Products** → Select a product
+2. Scroll to **Manufacturing Setup** section
+3. Click **Edit**

+**Required Equipment:**
+- Add equipment needed for production (e.g., "Scale", "Mixer", "Capsule Machine")
+- These become equipment check steps when starting production

+**Manufacturing Steps:**
+- Add ordered steps for production (e.g., "Weigh ingredients", "Mix powder", "Fill capsules")
+- For each step, configure:
+  - **Label**: Step name
+  - **Estimated Minutes**: Time estimate (optional)
+  - **Required**: Whether step must be completed
+  - **Depends On**: Previous step that must complete first (for sequential steps)
+- Steps can be reordered using the up/down arrows
+- Click **Save** when done

+**Step Dependencies:**
+- Steps with no dependencies can run in parallel
+- Steps with dependencies must wait for the dependent step to complete
+- Equipment checks and material issuance steps run in parallel
+- Manufacturing instruction steps run sequentially by default

 ### Creating a Production Order